 Beyond Department Funding

-For those who are beyond department funding, the standard Breadth Fellowship package applies: compensation for teaching one WRT 105 course in the fall and the same course again in the spring is $14,000.
+For those who are beyond department funding, the standard Breadth Fellowship package applies: compensation for teaching one WRTG 105 course in the fall and the same course again in the spring is $14,000.
 New instructors would receive an additional $2,000 training stipend.

-Application Review Process
+Application Review Committee and Process